ongzzzzzz/next-pwa-firebase-template/README.md

 ## Client-Side Firebase Integration

-Rename the `dotenv` file to `.env` and add your credentials into it and use it in a page like so:
+After editing the `.env` file, you can use Firebase in a page like so:

 ```js
 import firebase from '../path/to/lib/firebase';